About-France.com A Dictionary of France - A

 Argus, L' : Famous French car magazine, listing the resale prices of used cars.
 The "côte de l'argus" is used as a benchmark when buying or selling a used vehicle.

 Arrondissement.
 The word used to define the administrative districts of the major French cities, notably Paris, Lyon and Marseilles.
 The city of Paris (that is Paris within the limits of the old walls and the modern boulevard périphérique) is divided into 20 arrondissements, numbered clockwise and in concentric circles from the centre.
-Probably the two most famous arondissements are the fifth, containing the Latin quarter and the Sorbonne, and the sixteenth, the most affluent district of central Paris.
+Probably the two most famous arrondissements are the fifth, containing the Latin quarter and the Sorbonne, and the sixteenth, the most affluent district of central Paris.
 Each arrondissement has its local council and its mayor, as well as its town hall or hotel de ville.

 Assas Name popularly used to refer to the University of Paris II.
 Paris II was created in 1968, when the big University of Paris was broken down into constituent elements.
 Assas is principally renowned as France's main law school, though it also offers courses in business, politics and economics.
 Its students have a reputation of being rather conservative.
+Former students include President Mitterrand, and former prime ministers Michel Rocard, Jean-Pierre Raffarin and Dominique de Villepin.

 Assemblée Nationale.
 The principal French legislative assembly, also referred to as the Chambre des Députés.
 The Assembly is made up of 577 deputés, members of parliament who are elected by direct universal suffrage during legislative elections that take place every five years.
 In the event of disagreement between the National Assembly and the Senate, it is the opinion of the Assembly that takes precedence.